 • Use Google’s Keyword Planner to find popular keywords that don’t have a ton of competition.
 This just means you want a lot of monthly searches for the keyword with few competitors trying to rank for it.
 This will give you the best chance of ranking for that keyword.

-• Install the Yoast SEO plugin for WordPress and add the keyword to your page title, description, subheadings, and a few times in the copy (it will red flag anything else to do)
+• Install a plugin like Yoast SEO or RankMath for WordPress and add the keyword to your page title, description, subheadings, and a few times in the copy (it will red flag anything else to do)

 • Add a featured image and other images to your post.
 Include the keyword in the name and in the alt text (make the names slightly different)

 • Make it as long as you can.
-The reason is that Google sees longer posts as a signal of relevance, plus you have more room to weave in your keyword.
+Google sees longer posts as a signal of relevance, and you’ll be providing it more context so it knows what your post is about.

-I recommend writing your post first, and then going back and adding your target keyword later.
-This way you can keep a flow going with your writing and it will sound more organic and authentic instead of sounding like you’re forcing it.
+I recommend writing your post first, and then going back and sprinkling in your target keyword later.
+Don’t go overboard.
+It’s important to focus on the content first.
+Keep a flow going with your writing and it will sound more organic and authentic.
+The last thing you want to do is to stuff your post with keywords.

 Related: The Ultimate Guide to SEO for Bloggers + Entrepreneurs